stefzouille/stefzouille/README.md

 but what else am I doing otherwise? the D.I.Y of course!! 🔋

-E-sim manufacturing of interactive display module 7segment, matrix, counter, button box, l293board, nano v3, arduino r3, etc with simhub.🎮
+E-sim manufacturing of interactive display module 7segment, matrix, counter, button box, l293board, nano v3, arduino r3, etc with Simhub.🎮

 I am self-taught makers :🦾

-3d modeling on fusion and 3d printing on a Tobeca base passed in D.I.Y rep rap with Marlin software, ramps and uno r3, slice on repeat software.🧠
+3d modeling on fusion and 3d printing on a Tobeca base passed in D.I.Y rep rap with Marlin software, ramps and uno r3, slice on Repetier software.🧠

 <!--
 **stefzouille/stefzouille** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.